 The commander took it upon himself to travel across the Sunshine State to ask local police and emergency responders to form organizations or “clubs” that would have immediate funding for fallen law enforcement officers who were killed in the line of duty.
 Even though insurance money may become available as weeks and months pass, the real need is within the first twenty four hours following a death or serious accident.

 Sheriff Rogers was very interested in the concept and asked Lt.
 Vanston and Auxiliary Deputy Salley to organize a committee to establish the need for having a “club” to raise money for law enforcement officers killed in the line of duty.
-Since that beginning, Sheriffs Hunter and Rambosk; as well as the Fire Chiefs and EMS Chiefs have outwardly supported the 100 Club of Collier County.
+Since that beginning, Sheriffs Hunter and Rambosk; as well as the Police Chiefs, Fire Chiefs and EMS Chiefs have outwardly supported the Collier County 100 Club.

 The Honorable Kathleen Passidomo